HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  * _Source:_ ISO 639-3 tables
  * _Field type:_ String
  * _WordPress Field Name:_ language_name
- * _Explanation:_ SIL.org / ISO 639-3 language name.
+ * _Explanation:_ SIL.org language name.
+It contains proper Unicode characters for the Name.
 The general process here is to get the names from the ISO tables and then evaluate if any changes are needed.
 * **Contains Apostrophe**
  * _Source:_ String
  * _Field type:_ String